-The PX in development is focused on the single cell and spatial analysis markets and consists of the PX instrument and associated consumables.
-The PX leverages our Sequencing Engine as both a universal detection method and in situ sequencing to enable multiomics analysis of single cells and tissues.
-The PX is designed to provide high-throughput analysis of nucleic acids and proteins, while also generating high-resolution images of cellular morphology to enable analysis of cellular phenotypes together with spatial context.
-We believe the PX will eliminate the need for customers to employ multiple systems over several-day workflows, which is required by existing commercial methods.
-We believe this will enable researchers to perform large-scale experiments that may fundamentally advance our understanding of biology, and, in turn, advance human health.
+We commenced the development of the PX, which is focused on the single cell and spatial analysis markets and consists of the PX instrument and associated consumables.
+We were designing the PX to leverage our Sequencing Engine as both a universal detection method and in situ sequencing to enable multiomics analysis of single cells and tissues.
+We were designing the PX to provide high-throughput analysis of nucleic acids and proteins, while also generating high-resolution images of cellular morphology to enable analysis of cellular phenotypes together with spatial context.
+Additionally, we were designing the PX to use a well-plate approach to process 10,000 to 100,000 cells per well at a throughput of 1 million to 10 million cells in a single run on its 96-well plate.
+We believe the PX could have broad applicability across multiple large disease areas including oncology and immunology and could enable researchers to perform large-scale experiments that may fundamentally advance our understanding of biology, and, in turn, advance human health.